Toba Tek Singh (short story): Adaptations

+In 2006, Sarmad Sehbai adapted Toba Tek Singh, which aired on Pakistan Television on 3 December 2006.

 A film based on a play adaptation of this story was made in 2005 by Afia Nathaniel.
 A short film named Toba Tek Singh was released in 2018 in India.
 This film is directed by Ketan Mehta.

 In popular culture

-On the sixtieth anniversary of Partition, the Pakistani theatre group Ajoka, as part of a series of plays and performances, performed a play adaptation in India.
+On the 60th anniversary of Partition, the Pakistani theatre group Ajoka, as part of a series of plays and performances, performed a play adaptation in India.
 It was described as a "commentary on the state of affairs between the two countries, where sub-committees, committees and ministerial-level talks are the panacea for all problems".

 In 2017, Naatak, America's Biggest Indian Theater, staged a grand musical based on the story.
 Staged at the Woodside Theater, with original music composed by Nachiketa Yakkundi of the RSV School of Music and dance choreographed by Shaira Bhan and Snigdha Singh of Dance Identity.
 The musical was written and directed by Sujit Saraf and is available to stream anytime.

 In 2018, the British Broadcasting Corporation named the work among the 100 stories that shaped the world, alongside works by authors like Homer and Virginia Woolf.

 The 2018 biographical film Manto featured the popular rant of the main protagonist in Toba Tek Singh.
 It is one of the five short stories by Manto that are featured in the film.

 In 2020, British Pakistani rapper Riz Ahmed released a song titled "Toba Tek Singh" on his album A Long Goodbye, and there are multiple references in his film Mogul Mowgli.